On the 27th October 2017, the CMA opened an investigation into how the Online Travel Agents conduct their business.

 “The watchdog is seeking evidence from both the websites and hotels and would also like consumers to get in touch with it and share their experiences.”

-CMA chief executive Andrea Coscelli said: “Around 70% of people who shopped around for hotels last year used these sites and they should all be confident they have chosen the best accommodation for their needs and are getting a good deal.”
+CMA chief executive Andrea Coscelli said: “Around 70% of people who shopped around for hotels last year used these sites.
+They should all be confident they have chosen the best accommodation for their needs and are getting a good deal.”

 The investigation will cover the following:

-* Search results: how hotels are ranked after a customer has entered their search requirements, for example to what extent search results are influenced by other factors that may be less relevant to the customer’s needs, such as the amount of commission a hotel pays the site.
+- Search results: how they rank hotels after a customer has entered their search requirements.
+For example to what extent other factors influence search results that may be less relevant to the customer’s needs, such as the amount of commission a hotel pays the site.

-* Discount claims: whether the discount claims made on sites offer a fair comparison for customers.
-The application could be based on a higher price that was only available for a brief period, or not relevant to the customer’s search criteria, for example, comparing a higher weekend room rate with the weekday rate for which the customer has searched.
+- Discount claims on sites offer a fair comparison for customers.
+The application could be based on a higher price that was only available for a brief period.
+Or not relevant to the customer’s search criteria.
+For example, comparing a higher weekend room rate with the weekday rate for which the customer has searched.

 At this time, the big one for me is the “pressure selling”.
 How many times have you visited Booking.com only for them to tell you that there is “one room left at the property X”, when you know that this isn’t the case?